mheily/jobd/doc/capsicum.md

 Could relaunchd offer a mechanism to create capsicum(4) sandboxes?
 -----------------------------------------------------------------

   It would be possible to extend launchd(8) to give it the ability to initialize the sandbox for programs that are Capsicum aware.
 This would improve the overall security of programs which use Capsicum.

-The benefits of adding Capsicum support to launchd are:

-* The capsicum(4) security policy can be viewed and audited by the end user or system administrator, without requiring them to look at the source code.

-* You no longer have to read the source code of the program or trust the person who compiled the program.
+  The main benefit of adding Capsicum support to launchd is that the capsicum(4) security policy can be viewed and audited by the end user or system administrator, without requiring them to look at the source code or trust the person who compiled the program.
 The security policy is in a separate document, that is separate from the source code and the binary excutable.

   If someone puts a backdoor in the source code of a daemon, having a separate security policy managed by launchd will thwart the effectiveness of the